Nursing Home Transition

 Individuals with disabilities prefer to live in their chosen community environment outside of nursing homes.
 We can assist them with the necessary support services they will need to successfully transition out into the community.
 Ability 1st Utah assists people with disabilities who are living in a nursing home, intermediate care facilities for intellectual disabilities, or other types of institutions, to relocate into a community-based living environment in our center’s service area, Utah, Wasatch, Juab and Sanpete Counties.
 Our Staff provides individualized services with advocacy assistance, skills training, and other assistance in helping individuals to understand and utilize federal, state and local programs that will assist them in their transition process.

 Participants are expected to be actively involved in their transition planning.
-They are to work with staff on determining goals and they will be responsible for helping to make sure that their goals become a reality.
-For those in need of state assistance, in order to be eligible for their services, the individual must have been in an institution for at least three (3) months.
+They work with staff on determining their goals, and will be responsible for helping make sure that those goals become a reality.
+For individuals in need of state assistance, they must have been in an institution for at least three (3) months to be eligible for those services.
 There is no cost for nursing home transition services.
-Reintegration means discovering you DO have choices.
-Too often individuals who have spent years in a nursing home become “institutionalized” and are not aware of the options available to them.
-We assist people with disabilities who are living in nursing homes, intermediate care facilities or other types of institutions, to relocate into a community-based living environment.
+Reintegration means discovering that as a person with disabilities, you DO have choices.
+Too often, individuals who have spent years in a nursing home become “institutionalized” and aren’t aware of the options available to them.
+We assist people with disabilities who are living in nursing homes, intermediate care facilities or other types of institutions to relocate into a community-based living environment.
 Center staff provides individualized services with advocacy assistance, skills training, and assistance in helping to understand and utilize federal, state and local programs during this transition process.
 Because consumers are individuals with various levels of need, apprehension and motivation, the speed of transition will vary from one to another.

 Goals of Nursing Home Transition/ Relocation Program

 - To educate persons with disabilities about their choices for community-based living.

 - To teach persons with disabilities decision-making skills